 No lien on your vehicle?
-Your car-related issue just got a whole lot easier
+Your car-related issue just got a whole lot easier.

-If you and your spouse both signed on as co-borrowers on a car loan then you both are liable, potentially, if that note becomes delinquent due to lack of payments.
+If you and your spouse both signed on as co-borrowers on a car loan, then you both are liable, potentially, if that note becomes delinquent due to lack of payments.
 In this day and age where car manufacturers and lenders would give a car loan to a house plant, it may even be the case that you all were loaned money to purchase a car that you cannot afford.
 While this isn't especially relevant to our discussion today, it does add to the stress levels that you experience as you attempt to sift through issues related to your vehicle.

-On a practical level, if you owe money on a car note then you will not be able to transfer title to your name only after your divorce even if the divorce decree allows you to do so.
+On a practical level, if you owe money on a car note, then you will not be able to transfer title to your name only after your divorce, even if the divorce decree allows you to do so.
 You will need a release of lien form from the creditor to do so.
-In many cases, the car's title is not with the Department of Motor Vehicles but is rather held with the lender.
+In many cases, the car's title is not with the Department of Motor Vehicles but is held with the lender.
 They will not give you the title or allow you to amend it until the note is paid in full.

 Looking out for your credit score, Car loans, and divorce

 For some of you, you will find that attempting to refinance a car note can be difficult after a divorce.
-Your credit score may already below or may have been steadily on the decline due to the inability to make loan payments during an expensive divorce.
+Your credit score may already be below or may have been steadily on the decline due to the inability to make loan payments during an expensive divorce.
 Or, your credit score may be nonexistent, and your income doesn't help you refinance.
-Either way, you could find that the instruction in your divorce decree for you to refinance your car note into your name only is easier said than done.
+Either way, you could find that the instruction in your divorce decree for you to refinance your car note into your name only is more accessible said than done.

 Your divorce decree is the first line of defense between you and your credit score being harmed.
 The final decree of divorce is a contract between you and your ex-spouse.
 Both of you are bound to live by the terms contained in that document.
-If you do not do so then the other spouse may file an enforcement action in the same court.
-An enforcement lawsuit seeks to do exactly that- enforce the terms of your divorce decree.
+If you do not do so, the other spouse may file an enforcement action in the same court.
+An enforcement lawsuit seeks to do precisely that- enforce the terms of your divorce decree.
 This can be an effective method to have your spouse live up to their end of the divorce decree.

-You can talk to your attorney about what you can do to make sure that your divorce decree is clear and concise.
-These are key factors when it comes to having an enforceable document.
+You can talk to your attorney about what you can do to ensure that your divorce decree is clear and concise.
+These are vital factors when it comes to having an enforceable document.
 The last thing you want is for a judge to go back and look at your divorce decree and determine that you are not entitled to any relief because the document is not clear on what your spouse needs to do to fulfill their end of the contract.
 This can be avoided by proper drafting.

 What about the repossession of the vehicle?
 Can that come into play?

 We have all seen a flatbed truck pull up to a seemingly undamaged vehicle and prepare it to be towed away.
-Whether it's in the parking lot of a restaurant, in our neighborhood or at an office park, likely, the flatbed is there to take away a repossessed vehicle.
-This is a method that you can potentially employ when it comes to your spouse's future failure to pay on the debt towards a vehicle that is also in your name.
+Whether it's in the parking lot of a restaurant, in our neighborhood, or at an office park, likely, the flatbed is there to take away a repossessed vehicle.
+This is a method that you can potentially employ when it comes to your spouse's future failure to pay on the debt towards a car that is also in your name.
 Let's discuss how this may become a reality for you in your divorce case.